 the resident was responsible, and appropriate sanction(s).

-the conduct meeting.
+of the conduct meeting.
 The resident is notified if there are

 extenuating circumstances that delay the letter beyond seven